 “… talent managers should think like businesspeople and innovators first, and like HR people last.
 Forget throwing parties and handing out T-shirts; make sure every employee understands what the company needs most and exactly what’s meant by high performance.”

-This strategy appears to be working well for the company, whose high-performing workforce grew the U.S. Netflix subscriber base to 55 million in 2018.
+This strategy appears to be working well for the company, whose high-performing workforce grew the U.S. subscriber base to 55 million in 2018.
 Netflix hit a record 117.6 million subscribers thanks to an addition of 1.9 million domestic and 6.4 million international streaming subscribers.

-The technology an employee uses at work impacts his perception of the employer’s brand.
+The technology an employee uses at work has an impact on his perception of the employer’s brand.
 Robust technology that is easy to use and engaging indicates that an organization is innovative.
-Workplace technology that is perceived as cool and cutting edge among your employees will help position your brand as an industry leader that invests in its resources.
+Workplace technology that is perceived as cool and cutting-edge among your employees will help position your brand as an industry leader that invests in its resources.

 An engaging smartphone and tablet-friendly portal that employees can access anytime, anywhere, can help reinforce employee interaction, participation, and engagement with your brand.

-Additionally, just as CMOs use marketing automation to manage customer relationships, HR pros can use automation technologies to develop positive relationships with their customers, the employees.
+Additionally, just as Chief Marketing Officers use marketing automation to manage customer relationships, HR pros can use automation technologies to develop positive relationships with their customers, the employees.

 The technologies can identify employee status updates such as address changes, new job titles, or family changes.
 They can then automatically generate personalized messages to offer congratulations, alert employees to required actions, and aid in benefits selection.

 This can all be achieved using consistent branding and messages to reinforce employee engagement with the organization.

 The role of HR in branding will continue to be an important one.
 The research has shown that an engaged, productive and inspired workforce of brand ambassadors can have a positive impact on your brand as well as any marketing or PR campaign you put together.